Chairman for Litcham Parish Council for 16 years and is also a representive for Litcham Common

 Claire is a Councillor and joined Litcham Parish Council in 2004.
 Claire is a retired teacher.

-Richard is a Councillor and has served two years on the Parish Council, he is retired.
+Richard is a Councillor and has served three years on the Parish Council, he is retired.

 About the Parish Council